Protractor vs. Selenium: A Comparative Analysis of Testing Frameworks

 Selenium:

-• Browser Automation: It is a tool for browser automation that works with several browsers, including Edge, Chrome, Firefox, and Safari.
+Web Browser Automation: This application is a browser automation that goes across browsers such as Edge, Chrome, Firefox, and Safari.

-• Language Support: Java, C#, Python, Ruby, and JavaScript are just a few of the programming languages that Selenium is compatible with.
+• Languages Supported: Java, C#, Python, Ruby, and JavaScript are some of the programming languages directly supported by Selenium.

 • Extensive Community Support: It is a well-known technology with a sizable community and copious documentation.